-7.3.f.
-A drawing of the test plane(s) showing dimensions and number and location of sampling (traverse) points.
+- 7.3.f-7.3.6.
+A drawing of the test plane(s) showing dimensions and number and location of sampling (traverse) points. - 7.3.g 7.3.7.

-7.3.g.
 The sampling time at each traverse point and total sampling time for each test run.
-If the sampling time per traverse point is to be less than five (5) minutes, comments shall be included concerning the variability of gas flow and temperatures during the shorter sampling time and how the sampling rate shall be monitored and adjusted to maintain isokinetic conditions.

-7.3.h.
-The minimum volume (SCF) of gas that shall be sampled per test run.

-7.3.i.
-The name of the person to contact concerning the scheduled tests and affiliation of personnel who shall conduct the tests.

-7.3.j.
-A copy of the last individual stack registration approved by the Director in accordance with Sub-Section 4.1 (b) of 45CSR2.

-7.3.k.
-A statement concerning where the laboratory analyses are to be conducted and a description of the chain of custody for collected samples.

-7.3.1.
-The anticipated date that subject testing is to be performed.

-7.4.
-Notification of the actual dates upon which compliance testing will be conducted shall be provided to the Director, in writing, no later than fifteen (15) days prior to the date of the first test run, or within such other time period as requested and approved by the Director, so that he may, at his option, have an observer present during the test runs and sample analyses.
+If the sampling time per traverse point is to be less than five (5) minutes, comments shall be included concerning the variability of gas flow and temperatures during the shorter sampling time and how the sampling rate shall be monitored and adjusted to maintain isokinetic conditions. - 7.3.h-7.3.8.
+The minimum volume (SCF) of gas that shall be sampled per test run. - 7.3.i 7.3.9.
+The name of the person to contact concerning the scheduled tests and affiliation of personnel who shall conduct the tests. - 7.3.j-7.3.10.
+A copy of the last individual stack registration approved by the Director Secretary in accordance with Sub-Section subsection 4.1 (b) 4.1.2 of 45CSR2. - 7.3.k 7.3.11.
+A statement concerning where the laboratory analyses are to be conducted and a description of the chain of custody for collected samples. - 7.3.17.3.12.
+The anticipated date that subject testing is to be performed. - 7.4.
+Notification of the actual dates upon which compliance testing will be conducted shall be provided to the Director Secretary, in writing, no later than fifteen (15) days prior to the date of the first test run, or within such other time period as requested and approved by the Director Secretary, so that he may, at his option, have an observer present during the test runs and sample analyses.
 Such notification may be submitted with the test protocol, however, the actual date of initial testing shall not be less than thirty (30) days from date of protocol submittal.
-Within constraints imposed by available facilities, copies of test field data sheets, laboratory sheets, unit operating logs and similar relevant data collected during the test runs shall be provided to the West Virginia Division of Environmental Protection observer upon request at the conclusion of the tests.
+Within constraints imposed by available facilities, copies of test field data sheets, laboratory sheets, unit operating logs and similar relevant data collected during the test runs shall be provided to the West Virginia Division of Environmental Protection Secretary's observer upon request at the conclusion of the tests.
 Any such data or other information so made available shall be treated as confidential upon request by the operator and shall not be made available to the public.
-The owner/operator shall place the word "confidential" upon all such information which is gathered and retained by the West Virginia Division of Environmental Protection test observer shall, at his option, observe the laboratory analyses.

-7.5.
-A compliance test report providing the information summarized below and any additional information that the Director may require shall be submitted to the Director within sixty (60) days, or within such other time period as requested and approved by the Director, of the completion of the compliance testing.
+The owner/ or operator shall place the word "confidential" upon all such information which is gathered and retained by the West Virginia Division of Environmental Protection Secretary.
+If facilities and circumstances allow, the West Virginia Division of Environmental Protection Secretary's test observer shall, at his or her option, observe the laboratory analyses. - 7.5.
+A compliance test report providing the information summarized below and any additional information that the Director Secretary may require shall be submitted to the Director Secretary within sixty (60) days, or within such other time period as requested and approved by the Director Secretary, of the completion of the compliance testing. - 7.5.a 7.5.1.
+General Information - a.1 7.5.1.a.
+Plant name and location - a.2 7.5.1.b.
+Units/stacks tested

-7.5.a.
-General Information